openfigis/sharks/README.md

 The cache console lets the user manage the application cache.
 The console offers these operations:
  - **cache cleaning**: clean the application cache and warms it up if the warms options is active.

+#Environment setup
+In order to contribute to the project you need to [configure your environment](ENVIRONMENT_SETUP).